2004 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse Of The 2004 Half Dollar

-The reverse depicts the Presidential Seal, featuring a heraldic eagle with a shield holding an olive branch and a bundle of 13 arrows.
-The bald eagle grasps 13 arrows in its left claw and an olive branch in its right, with the shield protecting the eagle’s chest.
-Above the eagle, 50 stars form a ring representing the current states, while the olive branch symbolizes peace and the arrows symbolize war.
+The reverse depicts the Presidential Seal: a heraldic eagle with a shield on its chest, grasping 13 arrows in its left claw (representing war) and an olive branch in its right (representing peace).
+Above the eagle, 50 stars ring the design to represent each U.S. state.

-The inscriptions “UNITED STATES OF AMERICA” appear at the top and “HALF DOLLAR” at the bottom, with “E PLURIBUS UNUM” displayed on a banner held in the eagle’s beak.
+“UNITED STATES OF AMERICA” arcs across the top, “HALF DOLLAR” appears at the bottom, and “E PLURIBUS UNUM” is displayed on a banner held in the eagle’s beak — meaning “out of many, one.”

 Other Features Of The 2004 Half Dollar